fabianmartins/alienattack.workshop/README.md

 4. One hundred (100) gamers.
 5. One hundred and fifty (150) gamers.
 6. Two hundred (200) gamers.

-Don't forget to include the costs (if any) for

 ### Limits Activity